Dpdl-io/DpdlEngine/doc/Dpdl_API.md

 Dpdl allows to load and access java classes and methods via dedicated API functions **`loadObj(..)`** and **`getClass(..)`**.

 This allows Dpdl to access a broad set of API's and libraries.
-The references for resolving the classes are defined in the class definition file './DpdlLibs/libs/classes.txt'.
+The references for resolving the classes are defined in the class definition file './DpdlLibs/libs/classes.txt'

-The 'DpdlEgine lite' Demo release includes the Java <ins>JRE API</ins>, the <ins>JavaFX API</ins> and the <ins>Bluecove JRS-82 API</ins> as defined in the  class definition file.
+The 'DpdlEgine lite' Demo release includes the Java <ins>JRE API</ins>, the <ins>JavaFX API</ins> and the <ins>Bluecove JRS-82 API</ins> as defined in the  class definition file:

 [Java API](http://www.seesolutions.it/apidoc/Java_Platform_API_1_5.html)